-Jamie has a Masters in Commercial Law and brings that expertise to a broad commercial practice encompassing areas that overlap with other aspects of his practice as well as distinct areas of commercial litigation.
+Jamie has a broad commercial practice that encompasses areas that overlap with other aspects of his practice as well as distinct areas of commercial litigation.
 His practice primarily focuses on contractual disputes, including the sale of goods and supply of services, construction and insurance.

 Jamie is also regularly instructed on commercial and company law matters that involve tort, misrepresentation and fraud.
 He has experience in dealing with substantive issues in such cases as well as interim hearings including injunctions, interim payments and security for costs.